 Administrative Separations

-The military judge or panel, at a General court-martial, can sentence the accused to a bad conduct or dishonorable discharge.
+The military judge or panel at a General court-martial can sentence the accused to bad conduct or dishonorable discharge.
 However, the command may also opt for administrative separations.
 A dishonorable discharge is a punitive discharge.
 It can only get handed down in a general court-martial in response to a serious offense.

 However, an administrative separation is more akin to getting fired from your job in the Navy.
 While it’s less severe than a court-martial conviction and punitive discharge, it can still negatively affect your employment opportunities.
-If you hear that you’re being considered for administrative separations, reach out to court-martial lawyers as soon as possible.
-Depending on the severity of the accusations, you may get barred from reenlisting in the future or receiving veterans’ benefits.
+If you hear you’re being considered for administrative separations, contact court-martial lawyers as soon as possible.
+Depending on the severity of the accusations, you may be barred from reenlisting or receiving veterans’ benefits.

 Finding Navy Criminal Defense Lawyers

 Facing prosecution by a military court-martial is a stressful experience.
-A Navy court-martial can result in not only losing your career but also possible jail time.
-When you’re a Navy sailor accused of a criminal offense in violation of the Uniformed Code of Military Justice, reach out to the best Navy criminal defense lawyers available.
+A Navy court-martial can result in losing your career and possible jail time.
+When you’re a Navy sailor accused of a criminal offense violating the Uniformed Code of Military Justice, contact the best Navy criminal defense lawyers available.
 They can help prove your innocence and contest the charges.

 The Navy court-martial lawyers at González & Waddington have years of experience defending cases in military courts worldwide.
 Contact one of our military defense attorneys today if you’re accused of a military sex crime or any other offense under the UCMJ.